protesilaos/my-website/_pages/about.md

 * [Douyin 抖音](https://www.douyin.com/user/MS4wLjABAAAANZSXf5HrluXSm5lrbU8FoOw4SRQ1frVicGxDrsHZ4PE) (Chinese TikTok) (or use ID: `65118858653`).
 * IRC and Reddit: `protesilaos`.

-1. My active Git repositories are on SourceHut.
-For select projects, mirrors are available on GitLab and GitHub.
+1. My active Git repositories are on GitHub.
+Some projects have mirrors on GitLab.
 2. The Douyin/TikTok account is not maintained by me (I don't know Chinese).
 This is done by friends of mine in China who want to help me by sharing some of my publications.